Anti-Aging SkinCare Routine

 Tranexamic acid - This serum that helps remove and prevent brown spots by inhibiting tyrosinase productions which is an enzyme that’s discoloration.

 Vitamin C - Helps reduce the enzyme responsible for melanin production.
-I've tried it and it worked well for reducing a brown spot on my neck.
-You can see the before and after picture here.
+I've tried it and it works well for reducing a brown spot on my neck.
+See the before and after pictures.

 • Paula's Choice makes a 1% retinol cream that has high ratings